Where can I register to vote?

 Who’s on my ballot?

 It’s not just presidential candidates that are on the ballot!
-State legislators, city councilors, governors, and ballot measures might appear on your ballot this fall.
+State legislators, city councilors, governors, mayors, and ballot measures might appear on your ballot this year.
 Learn more about your candidates at ballotready.org.

 What to do if your ballot doesn’t arrive?

 First, check to see when your state sends out mail ballots to voters at your state government’s website.
 Some states allow you to track your ballot’s location online.
 Feel free to also call your local election office.
-If you have not requested a ballot by October 20th or if you have not submitted your ballot by October 28th, plan to vote in person if you can.
+If you have not requested a ballot by your state's deadline, plan to vote in person if you can.
 If you are not in your state, you can attempt to submit the Federal Write-In Absentee Ballot (https://www.fvap.gov/fwab-privacy-notice.)
-This form is designed for those abroad but will sometimes be accepted from absentee voters in the continental US.
+This form is designed for those abroad but will sometimes be accepted from absentee voters in the continental United States.

 If I requested a mail ballot, can I still vote in person?